Skip to main content

 What are the requirements for homeschooling in Michigan?

-Michigan offers two legal options.
-Under Option 1 (Section 1561(3)(f)), you simply educate your child at home in the required subjects -- no notification, no teacher qualifications, and no testing required.
-Under Option 2 (Section 1561(3)(a)), you register as a nonpublic school, which requires annual notification, a bachelor's degree or teaching certificate (waived for religious objections), and comparable subject instruction.
+Michigan offers two legal pathways under MCL 380.1561.
+Option 1 (Section 1561(3)(f)): educate your child at home in the required subjects with no notification, no teacher qualifications, and no testing.
+Option 2 (Section 1561(3)(a)): register as a nonpublic school, which requires annual notification to your superintendent, a bachelor's degree or teaching certificate (waived for religious objections), and instruction in subjects comparable to public schools.

-Do I have to notify my school district to homeschool in Michigan?
+Do I need a teaching degree to homeschool in Michigan?

 Michigan does not have a statewide law guaranteeing homeschoolers access to public school sports.
-The State Board of Education has encouraged districts and the MHSAA to allow participation, but the decision is left to individual districts and school boards.
-Some districts welcome homeschoolers; others do not.
-Check with your local district for their policy.
+The State Board of Education has encouraged districts and the MHSAA to allow participation, but the decision is left to individual school boards.
+Some districts welcome homeschooled athletes; others do not.
+Contact your local district for their specific policy.
+Many homeschool families participate in community leagues and homeschool athletic organizations instead.

-How many days do you have to homeschool in Michigan?
+Do you get paid to homeschool in Michigan?